Pivoines et Rhododendrons

 Subject

 Floral still-life of Peonies and Rhododendrons.
-Both these plants, introduced to Europe from East Asia, were emblematic of the emerging European taste for Japanese visual culture.
-The subject is depicted here using pictorial conventions extensively derived from the photographs of Adolphe Braun (1812-1877).
-Braun was one of the first photographers to make photographs specifically intended to be references for artist and designers.
-His Fleurs photographiées of 1855 became an extremely popular source-book and gained considerable currency amongst progressive painters.
+Both these plants, introduced to Europe from East Asia, were emblematic of the emerging European taste for Japanese material culture.
+The subject is depicted here using pictorial conventions largely derived from the photographs of Adolphe Braun (1812-1877).
+Braun was one of the first photographers to make photographs specifically intended as a visual reference for designers and ‘industrial artists’.
+His Fleurs photographiées of 1855 became an extremely popular source-book and also gained considerable currency amongst progressive painters.
 This re-purposing of Braun's photographs can be traced most clearly in the floral still-lives of Fantin-Latour, but is also a significant ingredient in Manet's pictorial language.

 Printing